NearNodeFlash/nnf-dm/daemons/compute/Readme.md

 ## Cancel a data movement request

 Data movement requests can be cancelled after creation of a data movement request.
 Cancel Responses will be sent back after the Cancellation has been successfully (or unsuccessfully) initiated.
-The user can then use a Status Request to verify the end result of the data movement request to ensure the cancellation was successful.
+The user can then poll with a Status Request to verify the end result of the data movement request to ensure the cancellation was successful.

+While the data movement is being cancelled, a Status Response will report a state of `Cancelling` until the Cancellation is complete.
+At that time, a state of `Completed` with a status of `Cancelled` will be returned.
+See the Status Response section above.

 ### Cancel Request